Joyal-Joshi/Digital_Blocks/4_Sequential_circuits/README.md

 https://github.com/user-attachments/assets/afbc88eb-24e3-42b1-806d-1623738ab27b

 The pulse width above is t_pd_not + t_pd_and.
 The pulse width should be above slightly above t_pd for the value to be registered by the flip-flop.
-Depending on the timing analysis the minimum number of Not gates can be decided.
+Depending on the timing analysis the minimum pulse width can be calculated.

 ## 2.1.2.
 Master-Slave SR Flip-Flop